First, Care for Yourself

 - If nothing seems to help, accept that the problem may not be solvable now.
 You can revisit it at another time.

-Note: All too often, we jump from step one to step seven and then feel defeated and stuck.
+Note: All too often, we jump from Step 1 to Step 7 and then feel defeated and stuck.
 Concentrate on keeping an open mind while listing and experimenting with possible solutions.